|

 that she have a c.p.a. write up a section on that point.
 As a result, the

 book makes it seem like you will make less than you actually will.
+Her focus is on long-term ownership and rental, but she also points out

 how you can make substantial short-term gains.
 The section on the current

+mortgage options is excellent.
 Even if you decide not to buy a vacation home and rent it, I suggest that

 you read the book for advice that will be valuable to you as a potential